CPCU® 557 Exam Questions

 - Part B: Case questions – The second section of the exam will be approximately 23 case questions; these questions will require you to apply your knowledge to a specific scenario or event.
 You will be given a real-life scenario; your job will be to select the best recommendation to solve the given scenario.

 Let’s look at an example of a Part A and Part B question.
 Below we will breakdown two sample questions, including an answer and full explanation, from the most important chapters of the CPCU® 557 exam.
+These questions are taken directly from our CPCU® 557 online course, the questions are designed to mimic the format and feel of the actual exam.

 CPCU® 557 Sample Exam Questions – Part A